-When DWI lawyers in Kansas City and around the country represent motorists accused of driving while intoxicated, they may question the reliability of toxicology evidence or the legality of a traffic stop.
+When DWI lawyers in KC Mo and around the country represent motorists accused of driving while intoxicated, they may question the reliability of toxicology evidence or the legality of a traffic stop.
 However, there are situations where attorneys may mount what is known as an affirmative defense.
 DWI lawyers mounting such a defense do not deny that their clients got behind the wheel after drinking, but they do introduce new facts to explain their behavior.

 The most important part above all else is to have a plan after you are arrested.